Guidelines for Kids Cell Phone and Technology- have the important discussions and figure what will work best for you and your family.

 - Follow rules wherever you are.

 If you’re at school, it is put away.
-If you are at church, it is used only for scriptures.
-If you are at the movies, turn it off.
+At church, it is used only for scriptures.
+When you’re at the movies, turn it off.

 If you are driving, turn it off!
-If you are walking across the street, make sure it’s put away.
+When walking across the street, make sure it’s put away.

 - Use your manners.